 We’re all much more used to hearing, and probably to thinking, the words of the King James Version, “The kingdom of heaven is like . . .” and when we hear or think those words, we are likely to think in terms of equivalency or exchange, even in terms of identity.
 When we say, “A is like B,” we usually mean that in some ways B can substitute for A. Unfortunately, the King James translation of the original Greek is misleading.
 It’s not wrong; but it’s not right, either.

 The original Greek word is homoiothe.
 It’s not an adverb (such as “like” is); it’s a verb.
-It’s a verb in a very peculiar tense we don’t even have in the English language, a tense called the “aorist passive indicative.”
-The most direct translation would be something like “may be made similar to;” most often it is translated as our New Revised Standard rendering puts it, “may be compared to.”
-In this sense, A may be like B but only if we mold and shape and trim both A and B to fit, and overlook the ways in which they are different.
+It’s a verb in a very peculiar tense called the “aorist passive indicative.”
+The most direct translation would be something like “may be made similar to,” so the New Revised Standard renders it, “may be compared to” which is a much better translation than “is like.”
+A may be like B but only if we mold and shape and trim both A and B to fit, and overlook the ways in which they are different.

 Today, we’re given another party story to help us in our compare-and-contrast exercise, the story of the revelry of the Hebrews at the foot of Mt.
 Sinai in our Old Testament reading from the Book of Exodus.